The Yield

 The Yield is a 2019 novel by Tara June Winch.

 She won the 2020 Miles Franklin Award for this book.
 The book also won the 2020 Voss Literary Prize and the 2020 Prime Minister's Literary Award for fiction.

+Synopsis

 The novel follows the story of a young Wiradjuri woman returning home to Australia to attend a funeral, and finding her ancestral lands threatened by mining.
 The novel explores language and features a Wiradjuri language dictionary, as well as themes of colonialism, environmental issues and intergenerational trauma.